 The City’s Future Land Use Plan, a component of the 2030 Plan, contains basic demographics, such as age distribution, median household income and distribution of existing land uses are used to plan for future land use needs.
 Click here for the section of the Land Use Element that contains the demographics.

 The 2030 Plan’s Housing Element contains many statistics related to population and household demographics in Georgetown including household income, distribution of existing housing stock, and household size trends.
 Click here to be directed to the Housing page.

 To explore other demographics and statistics relevant to Georgetown, click here.

 The United Census Bureau is another source for great statistics about Georgetown.
 The key element of the Census count is determine how many people are living in a given location every ten years.
 To learn more about the 2010 Census, visit census.gov/2010census.

 There are many places to find good data about the Census release and the corresponding effects of the changes.
 The Census.gov website and Texas State Data Center website are the best places to find broad information.
 American Fact Finder is the search engine for communities across the state of Texas and other states where data has been released.The American Community Survey (ACS) has a multitude of demographic and social statistics that you may find interesting.
-Learn more about the ACS on this site by clicking here.

 The American Community Survey (ACS) is an ongoing survey that provides data every year about the social and economic needs of American communities.
 The ACS shows how people live–our education, housing, jobs and more.
 The ACS provides communities with information they need to plan investments and services such as new schools, hospitals, and emergency services.
 Below you will find ACS information regarding population, housing, economics and other valuable demographic information about Georgetown.
 Figures found in the tables below do not reflect the official data as the ACS is intended to provide estimates based on random sampling and responses.